AlexD36/sieve-cpp-openmp-cuda/README.md

 ### Performance Analysis

 This project also includes performance benchmarks to compare the execution times of each implementation.
-You can find the results in the results/benchmark.txt directory or in benchmark_final.txt.
+You can find the results in the `results/benchmark.txt` directory or in `benchmark_final.txt`.